Michael-Stout/Portuguese-Bank-Marketing/README.md

 ![Housing vs. Target](output/relationship_housing_target.png "Housing vs. Target")

 - **Breakdown**: ~52.80% “yes” to housing loan, ~44.65% “no.”
-- **Observation**: No strict relationship with deposit subscription alone, but it can still play a role in combination with other financial indicators.
+- **Observation**: There is no strict relationship with deposit subscription alone, but it can still play a role in other financial indicators.

 ### **Loan vs. Target**
 ![Loan vs. Target](output/relationship_loan_target.png "Loan vs. Target")